There are now 2 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Professional Engineering (MPE) (Civil Engineering specialisation); for pre-2012 courses: CIVL3110 Structural Analysis
+- Enrolment in 62550 Master of Professional Engineering (Civil Engineering specialisation)

 - ENSC3004 Solid Mechanics